Pret-a-LLOD/Fintan/3a-core-components.md

 This allows for complex (and even recursive) updates which produce a lot of overhead on large databases to be executed on multiple small fragments of data at the same time, and, depending on the use case, can provide a large performance increase due to reduced processing and memory overhead and a better usage of available processing power.

-The following parameters can be used to configure RDFUpdater modules:
+The following parameters can be used to configure RDFUpdater instances:
 * `threads` is an optional parameter to specify the maximum amount of parallel worker threads.
 If it is unspecified or less than 1, it defaults to the amount of CPU cores available to the runtime.
 * `lookahead = N` allows to specify a number of subsequent segments to be precached before processing the next segment.
 Within the respective SPARQL updates, the content of the next N segments is available in the graph: `https://github.com/acoli-repo/conll-rdf/lookahead`
 * `lookback = N` in turn allows to specify a number of preceding segments to be precached before processing the next segment.
 Within the respective SPARQL updates, the content of the previous N segments is available in the graph: `https://github.com/acoli-repo/conll-rdf/lookback`